 Q: How much does it cost to hire an off-duty officer?

-A: Each job has unique characteristics that determine the rate that will be negotiated by the off-duty coordinator and teh vendor.
+A: Each job has unique characteristics that determine the rate that will be negotiated by the off-duty coordinator and the vendor.
 The Phoenix Police Department does not set the rate.